aturt14/aturt13-dojo/README.md

 # aturt13 Dojo
 aturt13's dojo for pwn.college.
-The purpose of this dojo is to extend Blue Belt material from pwn.college (e.g. *Blind Format String Exploits* could be thought of as an extension of *Format String Exploits*).
+The main purpose of this dojo is to extend Blue Belt material from pwn.college (e.g. *Blind Format String Exploits* could be thought of as an extension of *Format String Exploits*).

 ## Modules
 The dojo currently contains 2 modules: *Blind Format String Exploits* and *Fuzzing*.